Workers face increased health risks as temperatures rise

 If you notice yourself or others struggling with these symptoms, your first move should be to get out of the heat.
 From there, remove or loosen tight clothing and apply wet cloths.
 Drink water slowly, and rest while carefully monitoring conditions.
 If symptoms progress toward heat stroke, call 911.

+Heatstroke is the most serious heat-related illness that occurs when the body's temperature reaches critical levels.
 Those suffering from heatstroke typically will lose the ability to sweat, causing body temperatures of 104 degrees Fahrenheit or higher.
-Your pulse will elevate and skin will become flushed and hot.
+Your pulse will elevate and your skin will become flushed and hot.
 Hyperventilation, nausea, and vomiting are also common.

 Beat the heat